cosmos/cosmos-sdk/docs/gaia/deploy-testnet.md

 > NOTE: The `remote` network bootstrapping may be out of sync with the latest releases and is not to be relied upon.

+## Available Docker images

+In case you need to use or deploy gaia as a container you could skip the `build` steps and use the official images, $TAG stands for the version you are interested in:
+- `docker run -it -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiad init`
+- `docker run -it -p 26657:26657 -p 26656:26656 -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiad start`
+- ...
+- `docker run -it -v ~/.gaiad:/root/.gaiad -v ~/.gaiacli:/root/.gaiacli tendermint:$TAG gaiacli version`

+The same images can be used to build your own docker-compose stack.

 ## Single-node, local, manual testnet

 This guide helps you create a single validator node that runs a network locally for testing and other development related uses.